How to Remove Your Record from CourtListener | The Discoverability Company

 Step three: submit your request with the specific URLs, your full name, and a clear explanation of why you are requesting removal.
 Be direct.
 You do not need to write a legal brief.
 Something like "I am requesting removal of this court record from CourtListener because it is causing reputational harm in my personal and professional life" is sufficient.

 Step four: wait for a response.
 The Free Law Project typically responds within one to two weeks.
-In most cases, they will de-index the page, which means it will still exist on their platform but will no longer appear in Google search results.
+If approved, they will de-index the page, which means it will still exist on their platform but will no longer appear in Google search results.
 Full deletion is less common but sometimes possible depending on the circumstances.

 Step five: once they confirm the de-indexing, monitor Google search results.
 The page may still appear in Google's cache for a few weeks.
 If it does not drop out within 30 days, you can use Google's removal tools to request cache removal, which speeds things up.

-Denials are uncommon with CourtListener, but they do happen, especially for high-profile cases or records that the Free Law Project considers important for public access.
+Denials happen, especially for high-profile cases or records that the Free Law Project considers important for public access.
 If your request is denied, you have a few options.
 You can provide additional context about the harm the listing is causing.
 You can work with an attorney to submit a more formal request.
 Or you can focus on suppressing the CourtListener page in Google results through other means while continuing to pursue removal.

 Keep in mind that CourtListener is just one of several platforms that scrape and republish court records.
 Popular scraping sites include Justia, Trellis, UniCourt, PacerMonitor, DocketBird, and Casemine.
 Even after you remove your record from CourtListener, you will likely need to address these other sites as well.
 Our complete court record removal guide walks through the full workflow.